nationalarchives/tna-judgments-parser/README.md

         - Date (optional), a [date](https://datatracker.ietf.org/doc/html/rfc3339#section-5.6), the date of the judgment
         - Name (optional), a string, the case name
         - Uri (optional), a string, a URI for the judgment
+        - Attachments (optional), an array of [ExternalAttachment](./src/api/Meta.cs) objects, having the following properties:
+            - Name (required), a string, the name of the attachment for display
+            - Link (optional), a string, a URL for the attachment
 2. Pass it to the Parse method in the [Parser](./src/api/Parser.cs) class,
 3. Receive a [Response](./src/api/Response.cs) object, which will have the following properties:
     - Xml, a string, the judgment in LegalDocML